Welcome to Newell Pioneer Village!

-Newell Pioneer Village is an historical site operated by the Oregon State Society, Daughters of the American Revolution (DAR), since 1954.
-We have four historic buildings available to tour: Robert Newell House, Pioneer Mother’s Memorial Cabin, Old Butteville Jail, and Butteville Academy & Teacherage.
+Newell Pioneer Village is a historical site operated by the Oregon State Society Daughters of the American Revolution (OSSDAR) since 1954.
+The Village has four historic buildings available to tour – The Robert Newell House, Pioneer Mothers Memorial Cabin, Old Butteville Jail, and the Butteville Academy and Teacherage.

 The Robert Newell House